nicolad/vadim.blog/blog/qlib-ai-quant-workflow-adarnn/index.md

 ## Conclusion

 **Score IC** is a vital metric that directly links **predicted scores** to **potential profit**.
 A **positive and stable IC** typically indicates that **the higher the score, the more profit the instruments**—validating your model’s overall predictive quality.
 With Qlib’s built-in code snippet, you can quickly visualize IC and Rank IC over time, then decide how to optimize or fine-tune your strategy.

-### Next Steps

-1. **Run the `score_ic_graph`** function after each training session to see if your model is improving.
-2. **Optimize** hyperparameters or feature engineering if IC remains low or negative.
-3. **Deploy** top-scoring instruments in a live trading environment, monitoring real-world profit and risk metrics alongside IC.

-Leverage Qlib’s extensive tooling—data pipelines, backtest strategies, and analysis charts—to refine your approach, **always remembering that a robust and consistent IC is your gateway to profitable trades**.